andytruong/at_config/README.md

 I have an idea, will implement this later on my free time.

 This module introduce an other way for Drupal configuration, which is inspired by Symfony2 framework.

+Install
+---

+Spyc.php is needed to read yaml files.

+  Download Spyc.php (http://goo.gl/kMwPil) to sites/all/libraries/spyc/Spyc.php

 Planned Features:
+---

 - APC/Memcache cache
 - Able to embed config from
 - Glob imports
 - Overridable configuration in module/theme